christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Dynamis aka Cleopatra and Mark Antony.
 Does he look familiar? ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ in the above coin translates to "King of the Sauromatians".
 Sauromates is a Greek rendering of 'Sarmatian', referring to the Scythian tribe who came from the Pontic steppe.
-'Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior'.
+Taken literally 'Saur' means 'lizard' or 'reptile', and 'mates' means 'man' or 'warrior'.
 Therefore, translated literally ΒΑCΙΛΕΩC CΑVΡΟΜΑΤΟΥ means "King of the lizard people", or "king of the dragon people".
+But note that at the root is "ROM"?
+If Sauromatians or Sauromates originally connotated Rome/Rhome/Rum then this would prove my theories beyond any doubt.
 He was the grandson (or great-grandson?) of Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator and his daughter Cleopatra aka Dynamis.

 ![Fig.1.36](/images/Tamga.jpg){:width="400px"}